citizenlabsgr/data.world/README.md

 * a Citizen Labs Membership
 * Citizenlabs (https://data.world account)
 * Jupyter Notebook

-## Applications
-For every dataset in the citizenlabs/data.world repo, there exists at least one application.
-For instance: the Grand River Drains data (gr_drains.csv) is used by the "Adopt a Drain" application
-As applications, and therefore datasets, are added the developers will add new repo folders to help organize the files for both users and scripting.
-For instance, the "Adopt a Drain" application was added to the repo by adding several "adopt-a-drain" folders as follows
-* raw-data/adopt-a-drain
-* clean-data/adopt-a-drain
-* scripts/adopt-a-drain
-Follow this pattern when adding future datasets.

 ## Applications & Datasets
 For every dataset in the citizenlabs/data.world repo, there exists at least one application.
 For instance: the Grand River Drains data (gr_drains.csv) is used by the "Adopt a Drain" application